About PetersPioneersWilliam and Rose Smith Drueke Family

 Y-Chromosome DNA

 DNA test results for Paul Drueke, a grandson of William Francis Drueke, show that he matches up fairly closely with people whose ancestors are from England (Arnold, Bennett, Lowder, Ozment, Scott, Self, Wooten), Wales (Ellis, Price), Scotland (Armstrong, Russell), and Ireland (Moore).
 Many people with English names have Germanic origins.
 The term Anglo-Saxon is used by some historians to designate the Germanic tribes who invaded and settled the south and east of Britain from the early 5th century up to the Norman conquest in 1066.
 Wilhelm is from Westphalia, which was part of Old Saxony.
-See CTS10893 Saxon DNA.
+See U106 Saxon.

 William Francis was known as Will.
 He was the first child of William Peter and Elizabeth Berles Drueke, who were married on November 23, 1882.
 Until Will was 3, they lived over the grocery store owned by his mother's family.